-- Significance of the potential misstatement in the assertion and the likelihood of its having a material effect, individually or aggregated with other potential misstatements, on the financial statements. - Effectiveness of management's responses and controls to address the risks. - Experience gained during previous audits with respect to similar potential misstatements. - Results of audit procedures performed, including whether such audit procedures identified specific instances of fraud or error. - Source and reliability of the available information. - Persuasiveness of the audit evidence. - Understanding of the entity and its environment, including the entity's internal control.
+- Significance of the potential misstatement in the assertion and the likelihood of its having a material effect, individually or aggregated with other potential misstatements, on the financial statements. - Effectiveness of management's responses and controls to address the risks. - Experience gained during previous audits with respect to similar potential misstatements. - Results of audit procedures performed, including whether such audit procedures identified specific instances of fraud or error. - Source and reliability of the available information. - Persuasiveness of the audit evidence. - Understanding of the entity and its environment, the applicable financial reporting framework and the entity's system of internal control.